oasisprotocol/old-docs/src/operators/running-node-on-amber-network.md

 ### Initializing an Entity

 ::: tip NOTE
-If you previously created an entity for The Quest, we ask that you upgrade that entity for the Amber Network.
+If you previously created an entity for The Quest, you need to upgrade that entity for the Amber Network.
 [Find the instructions here][migrating-questnet-entities].
 :::